 - Lampshade Hanging in The Amazing World of Gumball: "Why are your eyes shaped like hearts?"
 "Allergies..."

-- A non-lampshaded example appears in the episode "Complete and Utter Chaos."
-When Mandy gets the apple of discord, and thinks about the powers that it can give her, her pupils transform into the apple.
+- A non-lampshaded example appears in the episode "Complete and Utter Chaos"; When Mandy holds the Apple of Discord and thinks about the powers that it can give her, her pupils transform into the apple.

 - Mr. Bogus: The first claymation short shown during the intro before the episode "Museum Madness" had this happen to Bogus after finding a treasure map in a bottle in the attic, his eyes taking on the shape of numbers before forming the shape of dollar bills.